Fueling Maryland’s Largest Wine Region

 Crow Vineyard and Winery is located on Maryland's Eastern Shore, the largest wine region in the state based on geographic size.
 The Crow Family has been operating their vineyard and winery for over seven years at their diversified farm and has become a regional leader based on award-winning wines, being open year round and daily to visitors and the business infrastructure they make available to other wineries in the region.

 The Eastern Shore of Maryland wine growing region is positively effected by the Chesapeake Bay - an estuary, a body of water where fresh and salt water mix.
 It is the largest of more than 100 estuaries in the United States and third largest in the world.
 In many ways it is shaping one of Maryland's fastest growing wine regions - The Eastern Shore of Maryland.

-The soil is sandy and well-drained, and the climate is both moderated and protected by the bay waters, effecting warm days and cool nights perfect for grape growing!
+The soil is sandy and well-drained, and the climate is both moderated and protected by the bay waters, assisting with warm days and cool nights, perfect for grape growing!